AJMansfield/Intelligence-Core-Public/kttu02.5.md

 ----

-Unfortunately, very little of what you own you can realistically afford to sell.
+Unfortunately, very little of what you have you can realistically afford to sell.
 You are able to get a few chips trading your watch, but everything else either has sentimental value, is something you actually need right now, or is something you will need long-term and aren't likely to be able to replace later.
-Some of your spare clothing, for instance, could probably be sold for a reasonable sum, but the odds of ever being able to purchase clothes that fit your large relative size are slim, so you're better off keeping what you have.
+Your spare clothing, for instance, could probably be sold for a reasonable sum, but the odds of ever being able to purchase clothes that fit your large relative size are slim, so you're better off keeping what you have.

-The one thing you do seriously consider trying to sell is your handgun, but unless you are able to find a buyer interested in what would be in their eyes a massively oversized novelty weapon, you'll be unlikely to get a good price for it, so you just hold on to it for now.
+The one thing you do seriously consider trying to sell is your handgun, but unless you find a buyer interested in what would be in their eyes a massively oversized novelty weapon, you'll be unlikely to get a good price for it, so you just hold on to it for now.

-True to her word, though, Morgan manages to find you a bigger place, one with ceilings high enough you didn't have to constantly worry about hitting your head, and, thank god, with its own shower and bathroom instead of the single communal bathroom shared between a dozen apartments in the old place.
+True to her word, though, Morgan manages to find you a bigger place, one with ceilings high enough you didn't have to constantly worry about hitting your head, and, thank god, with a separate shower and bathroom instead of the single shared bathroom per floor in the old place.
 Showers are still cold,
   but there's even a table and chairs, and a small balcony.

-There was, though, apparently some mismatch in expectations, as you're now sharing this new larger place with not just Morgan and Jerry, but also the two other migrant-class halflings from the crew, Nydia and Eli (or so you've nicknamed them, anyway).
+There had been, though, apparently some mismatch in expectations, as you're now sharing this new larger place with not just Morgan and Jerry, but also the two other migrant-class halflings from the crew, Nydia and Eli (or so you've nicknamed them, anyway).

 You guess it's not all bad though;
-By splitting the rent five ways you _are_ able to get more square footage per dollar, or whatever units these halflings used anyway.
+By splitting the rent five ways you _are_ able to get more square footage per dollar.
-Given how much of a mess language is here, you're not sure if you want to open that can of worms.
+Or whatever units these halflings use, although given how much of a mess the language is you're not sure you want to go opening _that_ can of worms.

 And while you still don't have _much_ privacy,
   Morgan has seemed to accept your rationale of "not dripping water on the floor"